OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Console/Connecting-to-Wifi-Networks.md

 # The Settings App

 Upon logging into the Console, the first app you'll see is the Settings App.
 Through this app you can monitor your Omega's status, change the Omega's hostname and password, and even Wifi settings.
+This guide will show you how you can manage your WiFi networks through the console.

-# Connecting to Wifi Networks
+# Managing your Wifi Networks

 // Show how to navigate the wifi settings app interface.
 Maybe mention what it's doing behind the scenes?
 Click on the Wi-Fi settings tab to edit your network connections.